olenahnyp/architecture_hw5/README.md

 ### How to run the application

-🔻 [ EXAMPLE BELOW – modify as per your needs ] 🔻

 1. Clone the repository.
 2. Start the application using Docker: **docker-compose up --build**.
 3. The services will be available at: